Hoper-J/cpolar-connect/README_en.md

 ## ✨ Why This Tool?

-The free version of cpolar resets tunnel addresses every 24 hours, requiring you to:
+The free version of cpolar resets tunnel addresses periodically, requiring you to:
 1. Log in to the cpolar website to check the new address
 2. Manually update SSH configuration
 3. Remember the new port number